CCDirectLink/SpericalViewer/README.md

 ## Important ##

-Currently there is no function to remove the app Storage for extreacted CrossCode versions.
+Currently there is no function to remove the app Storage for extracted CrossCode versions.
 You can look up the current url for the storage in Settings.